wieslawsoltes/Dock/docs/dock-events.md

 # Dock Events Guide

 Dock exposes a large set of runtime events through `FactoryBase` so that applications can react to changes in the layout.
-The existing guides only briefly mention these hooks.
+The other guides only briefly mention these hooks.
 This document lists the most commonly used events and shows how to subscribe to them.

 ## Common events

 `FactoryBase` publishes events via the `IFactory` interface.
 Each event passes an arguments object containing the affected dockable or window.

 | Event | Description |
 | ----- | ----------- |